KeepingFoundThingsFound/itemMirror/scripts/authentication-spec.md

   // yay, we can just construct
   afterAuthCallback(false)
 } else {
-  // Generate a handler
+  // Calls authenticate, which gives us back an event handler
+  // Also binds an event listenter that calls the callback when the
-  var handler = IM.genAuthHandler('google', 'unique_id', 'super_secret_key')
+  // authorization process is completed var handler = IM.authenticate('google', 'client_id', 'secret', afterAuthCallback)

   // Stick the handler on a very obvious button that the user needs to click on
   $('#authorize-button').click(handler)
+  // Or with vanilla JS...
+  document.getElementById('authorize-button').addEventListener(handler)

   // Now we wait for the user to do the auth process and eventually return
   // When it's complete, a LocalStorage event will be fired, which then gets us
   // of here

-  // When the 'dropbox' authentication event gets triggered, we then issue a
-  // callback and proceed onto the next step IM.genAuthListener('dropbox')(afterAuthCallback(false)) }
+  // The `authenticate` method also creates an event listener for the specific service
+  // It then binds the event to the window automatically, and calls the callback
+  // we provided!
+}

 function afterAuthCallback(error) {